JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/scripts/README.md

 This directory contains the R scripts used to reproduce the simulation studies, real-data analysis, tables, and figures reported in the paper.

-All scripts should be run from the root directory of the replication package.
+All scripts should be run from the root directory of the replication repository.
 For example:

 ```bash